acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 You might be lucky and have everything bang on without need to touch the rangefinder, but be prepared to have close focus accurately aligned, and infinity slightly off, as the distance between the lens and film plane has changed.
 This is a good trade-off for me as even though the rangefinder doesn't agree, I know things are definitely in focus at infinity with a small enough aperture.

+### Step nine: Add the grips (optional)
+If you had the patience to print the very intricate grips, fitting them is quite straightforward.
+I'd recommend threading the rod through the freshly printed grip hinges first to clear out any debris.
+You'll need to fit the grips before the Lomograflok.

+For both grips, press-fit the hinge into place.
+Then you'll need to thread the rod through the hinge.
+Start from the bottom.
+I've found it can be a little tight, so make sure that everything is aligned, and push forcefully, but carefully.
+I use the pliers to help get some grip on the rod, and gently tap the last bit into place.

+You'll notice the right grip has a hole in it.
+This is to optionally fit a shutter release cable to move the shutter to a less awkward place.
+The trade-off here for the moment is that you'll need attach/remove the cable release from the lens every time you collapse or open the camera.

+Also note that, if you opt to use the grips, you won't be able to use the Lomograflok's darkslide, so remove that and put it somewhere safe.

-### Step eight: Wrap it up
+### Step nine: Wrap it up
 Right, we're almost done.
 Remove the bottom tripod screw and set the Lomograflok with the bracket still attached aside.
 Replace the rangefinder top cover and all four screws.
+If you've attached the right-side grip, take card to make sure that the little bit on the top fits _into_ the top cover.
+You'll see what I mean when you're actually doing it.

 Now you'll need to take one extra thing into consideration when replacing the Lomograflok and bracket.
 You'll notice there's a gap in the rangefinder cover on the right, and a matching extrusion on the bracket.
 Tilt the Lomograflok and bracket slightly so that this extrusion slots _into_ the hole _inside_ the cover.
 This is an extra measure to keep the bracket securely in place.